 And optimize your post for SEO then give a clear call-to-action.

-Break up your post in two to three sentences and add quality images.
+Break up your post into two to three sentences and add quality images.

-Be prepared to spend a lot of time on your longer in-depth posts.
-They are very time consuming.
+Be prepared to spend a lot of time on your longer in-depth posts because they are very time-consuming.

 Purchase your domain and hosting.

-What is a domain and hosting?
+What are domain and hosting?
 And where do I buy them?

 (Yes, unfortunately, you have to make a teeny tiny investment.
 Believe me, I looked for ways to start a blog for free but none of those methods provided ways to make money.
 So I went for the next best cheapest way.)